lud/CRM-Connectors/Samples/Salesforce Lightning/2018 Winter API v41.0/Simple Sample/readme.md

 <a name="description"></a>
 ####  Description

-In addition to this documentation, two files are provided :
+In addition to this documentation, the package contains the connector sample in one single file :

-* '<ConnectorName>'.php : the connector sample,
+* '<ConnectorName>'.php : the connector sample.
-* CommandLineTester.php : a command line tester, which helps the integration and the main feature tests step by step.

 The reference Kiamo documentation to implement a connector is unchanged : « `Development of CRM-ERP connectors` ».